The Science Behind a Readable Blog Post

 Sharing personal stories and anecdotes stay with people more than spewing out factual information with zero context.
 Stories must be engaging and compelling — but that doesn’t necessarily mean they should be complex.
 In fact, you should try to keep your post as simple and readable as possible.

 To help, you can use this Readability Score tool, which provides you with an average score and details on the grade-level readability of your post.
-All you need to do is copy and paste your story to the site, and your score will be generated.
+All you need to do is copy and paste your story into the site, and your score will be generated.

 Fact #3: Articles with 2,500+ words receive more shares and inbound links.

 Let’s be clear: a great blog post isn’t great because of the number of words used.
-Sometimes short blog posts are enough to drive the point you’re trying to make.
+Sometimes short blog posts are enough to drive home the point you’re trying to make.

-Based on their data, it’s clear that there is, in fact, a positive correlation between a higher word count and more social media shares.
+Based on HubSpot’s data, it’s clear that there is, in fact, a positive correlation between a higher word count and more social media shares.
 On the other hand, it turns out that blog posts with fewer than 250 words receive a higher number of social shares than posts with fewer than 1,000 words.